Paul lived and worked on a dairy farm in Wisconsin during his youth. Since 2012, he has helped his sister on her farm

 Practicing as a Vet: 1987-2005

 In the fall of 1986, Doctor Pat took a position as an associate in a veterinary clinic run by Dr. Bruski in Valders, Wisconsin.
 Although she was licensed to treat all animals, Pat spent most of her time going around to farms treating sick cows.
 When she wasn't busy with her vet practice, Doctor Pat would help her husband farm and milk about 40 cows on their family dairy farm.
-During the years 1990-2003, my parents and I would visit Patty and Donnie at least once a year.
+The years 1990 to 2003, my parents and I would visit Patty and Donnie at least once a year.
 Three events are still in my memory for these years.

 1. In 1991, I recall taking ma and dad to visit Patty and Donnie around the Fourth of July.
 On one pleasant summer evening, I took over Patty's grill and barbecued some steaks and hamburgers.

 2. In 1999, I happened to be in Wisconsin around the end of November.
 Mom, dad, and I spent Thanksgiving Day with Patty and Donnie and we enjoyed the delicious dinner that Patty cooked and served.

-3. During August of 2005 when I visited for a week, Patty and I took ma to Froedtert Hospital in Milwaukee to check out the uncontrollable shaking of one of her hands and arms.
+3. In August of 2005 when I visited for a week, Patty and I took ma to Froedtert Hospital in Milwaukee to check out the uncontrollable shaking of one of her hands and arms.
 As Pat and I sat with ma talking to a neurologist, the doctor confirmed that ma had Parkinson's disease.

 Doctor Pat with Her Cows